Ver2307/Yelp-Data-Set---Review-Classification/README.md

 - The label useful (1) is assigned if more than 60 % of the all votes (cool, funny, and useful) are the "useful"
 - To run the code on your machine use the docker commands below.
 - The feature generation involves text processing, which is computationally expensive.
-- Due to limited computing power only a very small sample from the original data set is being used.
+- Due to limited computing power only a very small sample (20 000 reviews) from the original data set is being used.

 ### List of features